 What is the Rising Leaders Fellowship?

-Now in its sixth year, the Rising Leaders Fellowship supports the professional development of individuals in entry- to mid-level positions within youth-serving outdoor programs.
-Specifically, Youth Outside targets individuals who are enthusiastic about connecting youth to the outdoors in culturally relevant and inclusive ways by effecting culture change within their organizations.
+Now in its seventh year, the Rising Leaders Fellowship supports the professional development of individuals in entry- to mid-level positions within the environmental sector.
+Specifically, Youth Outside targets individuals who are enthusiastic about connecting communities to the outdoors in culturally relevant and inclusive ways by effecting culture change within their organizations.
 The Rising Leaders Fellowship builds professional capacity while creating a supportive network of like-minded leaders through a project-based cohort series that focuses on social justice and racial equity in the outdoors.

-A cohort of up to 20 fellows is selected to participate in an eight-session series that runs monthly from April through November 2021.
+A cohort of up to 20 fellows will be selected to participate in an eight-session series that runs monthly from April through November 2021.
 Participants are expected to participate in all three of the components outlined below.
-The Fellowship culminates with participant-led presentations on the benefits of increased equity and cultural relevancy to connecting communities to the outdoors.
+The Fellowship will culminate with participant-led presentations on the benefits of increased equity and cultural relevancy to connecting communities to the outdoors.
 A schedule with specific dates and times of each session is provided below.

 In-person sessions: The in-person sessions will consist of capacity-building modules, peer coaching, and community building.
 These sessions will focus on personal and organizational development.
-Participants will be required to bring internal documents for learning purposes.
+Participants will be encouraged to bring internal documents for learning purposes.
 A list of topics and the required documents can be found below.

 Individual Coaching: Each participant will have the opportunity to receive up to three hours of individual coaching.
 The purpose of coaching is to explore areas of personal and/or professional development in a supportive environment.

 Topics & Objectives

-- Social Justice – Explore related concepts and practices to move toward a just society; examine the historical context of exclusion in the United States and how this impacts youth.
+- Social Justice – Explore related concepts and practices to move toward a just society; examine the historical context of exclusion in the United States and how this impacts communities.

-- Power & Privilege – Examine power and privilege dynamics and the impact these can have on youth; explore opportunities to leverage power and privilege.
+- Power & Privilege – Examine power and privilege dynamics and the impact these can have on communities; explore opportunities to leverage power and privilege.

 - Intentional Communication – Develop effective and intentional communication strategies for authentic relationship building between staff and program participants.